 Postpartum Care Package

-• Known as the “fourth trimester", I support families right after birth and typically up to 8 weeks after baby is born.
-This includes nourishing care for the birthing parent and newborn during daytime hours.
-Focus is on guidance and assistance with newborn care and physical and emotional support for the birthing parent.
-I believe mother is baby’s first home and by nurturing the mother we are creating the best environment for everyone to thrive.
+• Known as the "fourth trimester," I support families immediately after birth, typically up to 8 weeks postpartum.
+This care includes nourishment for both the birthing parent and the newborn during daytime hours.
+My focus is on providing guidance and assistance with newborn care, as well as physical and emotional support for the birthing parent.
+I believe the mother is the baby’s first home, and by nurturing the mother, we create the best environment for everyone to thrive.

-As an INNATE postpartum practitioner, my work is based on the teachings of Rachelle Garcia Seliga.
-This care is rooted in women’s physiologic design, is found throughout the world’s postpartum traditions and includes the 5 pillars of postpartum care: extended rest, nutrient dense food, bodywork, warmth and community.
+As an INNATE postpartum practitioner, my work is rooted in the teachings of Rachelle Seliga.
+This care is based on women's physiological design, is found in postpartum traditions worldwide, and incorporates the 5 pillars of postpartum care: extended rest, nutrient-dense food, bodywork, warmth, and community.

-You can purchase my postpartum package or a la carte my services.
-Contact me to see if this care is for you and together we’ll create your unique, holistic postpartum plan.
+You can purchase my postpartum package or select services à la carte.
+Contact me to see if this care is right for you, and together we’ll create your unique, holistic postpartum plan.

 • Option to purchase postpartum package or single visits.